vvsharma/GCD_CourseProject/README.md

                    all the features and value column for the measurement of the features for each and every subject and activity.

-                2. Use the "ddply" from the plyr package to summarize the data using mean funciton as the final step
+                2. Use the "ddply" from the plyr package to summarize the data using mean function as mentioned in the final step 5 of the requirements.

                 3. Write out the file using write.table with the row.name=FALSE option.

+##Conclusions: